5 min read

 Potential impact on patients

 Provide clear information on the potential risks posed by the breach.
 This could include identity theft, fraud, or unauthorized access to medical information.
-Encourage patients to monitor their accounts, credit reports, or other personal information for suspicious activity.
+Encourage patients to monitor their accounts, credit reports, or other personal information closely for suspicious activity.

 Support and next steps

-Next, offer practical steps that patients can take to protect themselves, such as:
+Offer practical steps that patients can take to protect themselves, such as:

 - Signing up for credit monitoring or identity theft protection services.